-Preferences: Opens a dialog to configure several functions of the level meters and the mixer.
+Preferences: Opens a dialog box to configure several functions of the level meters and the mixer.
 See chapter 18.6.

 Settings.
-Opens a dialog to configure several functions like Talkback, Listenback, Main Out and MIDI Remote Control.
+Opens a dialog box to configure several functions like Talkback, Listenback, Main Out and the MIDI Remote Control.
 See chapter 18.7.

 Channel Layout.
-Opens a dialog to hide channels visually and from remote.
-See 18.5.3.
+Hide channels visually and exclude them from remote.
+See chapter 18.5.3.